 If you are looking for information about your child's hospital stay (admission) please visit our admissions page.

 If your child has been referred for an outpatient appointment, we will contact you to arrange the next available date.

-You will receive written confirmation of all appointments as a posted letter.
+You will receive written confirmation of all appointments either via a digital letter sent to your smart phone or via a posted letter.